 Ex-Sumo wrestler show

-But this is not the only occasion where former wrestlers engage in Sumo demonstrations!
+Last option to watch Sumo in Tokyo, which is not even subject to the sumo tournament schedule, is to see some amateur or former sumo wrestlers show.
 In some restaurants, like Yokozuna Tonkatsu Dozei Tanaka, there is actually an opportunity to have lunch with Chanko Nabe, the wrestlers’ dish par excellence, and witness Sumo technique demonstrations by ex-wrestlers.
 I had the chance to take part in one of these experiences and I highly recommend it, even more than the morning training!

 During this show, the various moves and rules of Sumo are explained in English, and participants are allowed to take photos and videos.
 It is also a less formal environment than the gym, so you can chat and ask questions at the end.
 This experience truly allows you to appreciate Sumo, even if you have no prior knowledge of the sport, and the combination with lunch is perfect.